NextronSystems/thor-manual/scanning/special-scan-modes.rst

 Drop Zone Mode Output
 ^^^^^^^^^^^^^^^^^^^^^

-We designed the drop zone mode to show only relevant output (Notice, Warning or Alert) after the initialization to reduce clutter on the screen.
-This might look like no files are being scanned, which is actually not the case.
-To see if files are being scanned, you can do one of the following two options.
+Drop zone mode shows only relevant output after initialization (``Notice``, ``Warning``, or ``Alert``) to reduce clutter.
+This can make it look as if no files are being scanned, even though scanning is active.
+To verify that files are being scanned, you can use one of the following options.

 You can drop the `EICAR test file <https://www.eicar.org/download-anti-malware-testfile/>`_ into the defined dropzone to test if findings are shown properly: